The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 EU Regulation (EC) No 1907/2006 concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) regulates the use of nickel, lead and cadmium.

 Anyone who supplies products intended to come into direct and prolonged contact with the skin, and that may contain nickel or its compounds, lead or cadmium, will be affected by the Regulations.
 Examples are as follows:

 Nickel is one of the most abundant metallic elements, likely to be found in most metals in trace quantities, including coins.
-Evidence suggests that a nickel sensitivity reaction is unlikely to occur at concentrations below 100ppm or 0.01% by mass.

 Lead is a heavy metal that has often been used in jewellery, to make the article heavier, brighten colours, and to stabilise or soften plastic.
 But lead is a toxic metal, which doesn't break down in the environment and accumulates in the human body.

 Cadmium is also a heavy metal that has been used for over a century in both fashion and fine jewellery products.
 Small amounts of cadmium may be added to alloys used to make jewellery in order to impart specific technical and functional attributes to the metals.
 It may be present in jewellery as part of the metal alloy, solder or gold coating for electroforming / electroplating, or as a pigment or stabiliser in non-metal components.